Also called a dozer or crawler loader, a bulldozer and is an ideal piece of equipment for rough terrain.

 Always Set the Parking Brake When Leaving a Bulldozer Unattended

-Always using the parking break on a dozer insures that the equipment wont move or roll without someone to control it.
+Always using the parking brake on a dozer ensures that the equipment won't move or roll without someone to control it.
 This step is especially important if a machine is kept in neutral.

 Taking the time to fully turn off the equipment when leaving the cab of a dozer can ensure that the machine is stable and won’t move.